 Extra Activities: Time for a Vacation!
 Cut tagboard in the size of a large postcard 4"x6".
 Use a drawing, photograph or magazine picture on the front of the card.
 On the back tell the place and the season.

 McCloskey, Robert.
 Make Way for Ducklings.
 The Viking Press, 1966.

-The Elements of a Story: 1st Grade Lessons
+This post is part of the series: The Elements of a Story: 1st Grade Lessons

 - Where and When?
 A Two-Day Lesson About the Setting of a Story